-We found in 7 charters (0.1 percent of the non-ministerial ones) a clause inspired by the same 'payto-play' logic of incentivizing participation in multiple financing rounds.
-Under these clauses in the event of non-participation in a "qualified financing", all or some of the Series A preference shares held by the outside investor are automatically converted into common shares.77 These clauses, however, adapt considerably to the context of Italian company law where the shareholder preemption right is a default rule.78 In the companies in question (all LLCs), the clause assumes a staggered capital increase reserved to the VC, with the VC's obligation to pay for the shares at each step and conditional to certain events79.
-If the VC defaults, its preferred shares automatically convert into common equity.
+In 7 charters (0.1 percent of the non-ministerial ones) we found a clause inspired by the same 'pay-to-play' logic of incentivizing participation in multiple financing rounds.
+Under these clauses, in the event of non-participation in a 'qualified financing', all or some of the Series A preference shares held by the outside investor are automatically converted into common shares.77 These clauses, however, have been adapted considerably to the context of Italian company law where the shareholder preemption right is a default rule.78 In the companies in question (all LLCs), the clause assumes a staggered capital increase reserved to the VC, with the VC's obligation to pay for the shares at each step and conditional on certain events.79 If the VC defaults, its preferred shares automatically convert into common equity.